LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 }
 ```

 When the user registers, we need to assign a role.
-We could just add the ID of the `customer` role in the `RegisteredUserController` of Laravel Breeze.
-But if sometime in the feature new developer would join this project he wouldn't know what that number means.
-For this, we will use PHP Enums feature.
+We could add the ID of the `customer` role in the `RegisteredUserController` of Laravel Breeze.
+But if a new developer would join this project sometime in the future, he wouldn't know what that number means.
+For this, we will use the PHP Enums feature.

-There is no command to create enums so we will create it manually.
-First, create a new directory `App\Enums` and inside it create a PHP file `Role.php`.
+There is no command to create enums, so we will create it manually.
+First, create a new directory, `App\Enums`; inside it, create a PHP file, `Role.php`.

 ![phpstorm create enum](images/phpstorm-create-enum.png)

-Inside `app/Enums/Role.php` we just need to add all the roles and it's value will be the ID.
+Inside `app/Enums/Role.php`, we need to add all the roles; their value will be the ID.

 **app/Enums/Role.php**:
 ```php